Our community sponsorships and partnerships

 Westpac is proud to present the World’s Largest Fun Run, the Sun-Herald City2Surf.
 Westpac supports over 80,000 runners from all walks of life completing this bucket list event, running Australia’s most iconic course while raising much needed funds for causes close to their heart.
 Whether you're strolling, walking, jogging or running towards the Red Zone, Westpac will help you get to the finish line.
 Find out more.

-The Sunday Mail City-Bay presented Westpac by is the largest running event in South Australia.
+Westpac City-Bay presented by Sunday Mail is the largest running event in South Australia.
 For 45 years, up to 35,000 runners, joggers and walkers join forces to drive a remarkable community spirit and support their chosen charities annually.
 Find out more.

 Sydney Opera House